lnxbusdrvr/docs/GCP-VagrantTFansible.md

 ## Get Vagrant Ubuntu desktop image & start vagrant

-We are not in vagrant-direcrory which we just created:
+We are now in vagrant-direcrory which we just created:
 Command this to get image:

 ```